ZamfirescuStefan/Monitor_Implementation/README.md

 # Monitor Implementation
-Implement a monitor that resolves bounded producer/consumer problem using semaphores.
+Implementation of a monitor that resolves bounded producer/consumer problem using semaphores.

 ## The program is compiled with the command: